Media coverage of North Korea: Overall assessments

 In 2014, Tania Branigan, a correspondent for The Guardian, said that there "are few other international topics on which so much is published with so little relation to or even care for the truth" by media outlets "with all sorts of standpoints and of widely varying quality".
 Branigan offers several reasons why this is the case.
-First, because North Korea stories attract many readers, editors and reporters many have "overwhelming" temptation to run even suspect stories.
+First, because North Korea stories attract many readers, editors and reporters may have an "overwhelming" temptation to run even suspect stories.
 Second, journalists have severely limited sources in North Korea: "We can't pick up the phone and ask Pyongyang for comment, then call some North Korean farmers to see if they agree.
 Even if we call an expert, they will often be hypothesizing....
 At the worst, we may only be able to find out whether it is plausible or not.
 The demands of rolling news contribute to this because we now have a system where people are producing stories much faster.
-In many cases sites are doing little or no original reporting but aggregating and sending on.
+In many cases, sites are doing little or no original reporting but aggregating and sending on.
 Mistakes get replicated, even expanded".
 Third, relatively few journalists speak Korean.
 Fourth, because North Korea is an isolated society, "stories may be too hard to disprove: The difficulties of accessing information also mean it is impossible for anyone to flat out refute many stories about North Korea.
 So a website or television station may run a highly questionable piece but even if they are challenged on it, it's hard to demonstrate that they are indisputably wrong".
 Finally, "North Korea is simply so bizarre and unlikely in many regards that it often seems anything is possible there".

-In 2015, filmmaker Anna Broinowski wrote, "If any country proves sensationalism beats truth in the social media economy, it’s North Korea".
+In 2015, filmmaker Anna Broinowski wrote, "If any country proves sensationalism beats truth in the social media economy, it's North Korea".

-In 2022, David Tizzard wrote in NK News that, "It’s certainly true that some media use exaggerated and orientalist language in their reporting on life in the DPRK.
+In 2022, David Tizzard wrote in NK News that, "It's certainly true that some media use exaggerated and orientalist language in their reporting on life in the DPRK.
 Many will have seen the sensationalist stories about death by dogs, 11 holes-in-one and so on.
 Such reporting is incredibly problematic and is not just restricted to tabloids and fringe websites.
 But there is also a great deal of accurate, informed and balanced coverage of North Korea.
 In fact, it could be reasonably argued that the country has never been understood better."